How to Sort a Table in Word

 Q. What if my table has headers?

 A. If your table has headers, check the “My list has headers” box in the Sort dialog box.
-This ensures the headers stay at the top.
+This option ensures the headers stay at the top.

 Q. Can I sort by more than one column?